Alameda and Oakland Magazine Article On Sherry

-Sherry wines are non-vintage, but blended from different vintages using a system called a solera.
-A solera is both a process and a name for the stack of barrels used in the process of aging sherry — and other alcohols — by fractional blending in such a way that the finished product is a mixture of ages, with the average age gradually increasing as the process continues over many years.
-(In the sherry solera system, partly-filled barrels are stacked atop other barrels.
-Some sherry is drawn off from the lowest barrels and bottled, and those barrels are then topped off with wine from the barrels above.
-Those barrels are replenished with sherry from the barrels above them, as are the ones above them.
-Newly-made wine is added to the uppermost barrels.
-As few as three to as many as nine levels of barrels are used in the soleras, ensuring a continuity of flavor and quality, as well as a house style.)
+Sherry wines are non-vintage, but blended from different vintages using a system called a Solera** (a Solera is both a process and a name for the stack of barrels used in the process of aging sherry – and other alcohols – by fractional blending in such a way that the finished product is a mixture of ages, with the average age gradually increasing as the process continues over many years).

-I once had a wonderful dinner at a friends’ home — Andy and Tanya Booth, who own The Spanish Table in Berkeley and Mill Valley — consisting of many small courses, all paired with different sherries.
-It was the first meal I’d had f where sherry was the only accompaniment, and I was amazed at how well the meal and wines worked together!
+I once had a wonderful dinner at a friends' home – Andy and Tanya Booth, who own The Spanish Table in Berkeley and Mill Valley – consisting of many small courses, all paired with different Sherries.
+It was the first meal I'd had where Sherry was the only accompaniment, and I was amazed at how well the meal and wines worked together!)

 Sherry is named for the Spanish city of Jerez (pronounced hair-eth), located in far southern Spain.
 Sherries can be divided into three distinctive categories – fino, oxidized and sweet.

-Finos and the oxidized sherries are made from Palomino grapes, while sweet sherries rely on Pedro Ximenez or Moscatel grapes.
+Finos and the oxidized sherries are made from Palomino grapes, while sweet sherries rely on Pedro Ximenez or Muscat grapes.

-Fino or manzanilla may be further aged without flor.
-The wine becomes darker in color, and takes on more nutty, complex flavors and a caramel aroma.
-It’s then called amontillado.
+Fino or Manzanilla may be further aged without Flor.
+The wine and become darker in color, and takes on more nutty, complex flavors, darker color and a caramel aroma.
+It's then called Amontillado.

-The next class of sherries doesn’t utilize flor for aging and uses oxidation to age and change the wine’s character.
-These sherries are darker in color and range from dry to off-dry in flavor.
-These wines have a higher alcohol content (more brandy is added to prevent flor from forming).
-These wines are called oloroso.
-Another type of oxidized sherry — palo cortado — is simply a fino that has lost its flor and has been allowed to age and oxidize like an oloroso.
-Palo cortados are generally drier than olorosos and have a delicate mouthfeel.
+The next class of sherries doesn't utilize Flor for aging and uses oxidation to age and change the wine's character.
+These sherries are darker in color and range from dry to off dry in flavor.
+These wines have a higher alcohol content (more brandy is added to prevent Flor from forming).
+These wines are called Oloroso.
+Another type of oxidized sherry – Palo Cortado – is simply a Fino that has lost its Flor and allowed to age and oxidize like an Oloroso.
+Palo Cortados are generally drier than Olorosos and have a delicate mouthfeel.

-Try fino, amontillado or manzanilla with grilled shrimp, Marcona almonds, Manchego cheese, cured ham (Spanish or Italian), or as an apéritif; oloroso works well with richer dishes — mushrooms, game and red meats, nuts, aged and strong blue cheeses; while sweeter sherries are great with creamy desserts, chocolate flavors, plum or cherry pies or by itself alongside a cup of coffee at the end of a meal.
+Try fino, amontillado or manzanilla with grilled shrimp, Marcona almonds, Manchego cheese, cured ham (Spanish or Italian), or as an aperitif; Oloroso works well with richer dishes – mushrooms, game and red meats, nuts, aged and strong blue cheeses; while sweeter sherries are great with creamy desserts, chocolate flavors, plum or cherrie pies, or by itself alongside a cup of coffee at the end of a meal.